Vestavia Hills, Alabama: Parks and recreation

 Vestavia Hills is a large community that offers its citizens many open spaces for families to enjoy the day, participate in sporting events, and take part in community events.
 The city of Vestavia offers many club sports and the variety of sports is always growing.
 Right now, the city of Vestavia supports youth baseball, softball, girls and boys basketball, wrestling, soccer, lacrosse, football, flag-football, cheerleading, tennis, and swimming.
 These clubs use many of the parks and facilities offered by the city.

 Wald Park is one of the biggest parks in the main part of Vestavia.
 The park sits on top of a hill right next to Vestavia Hills Elementary West and overlooks Vestavia Hills Elementary Central.
 The park includes many community areas such as the Vestavia Hills Swimming Pool, the Civic Center, and the Senior's Lodge.
 It is also a great place for kids and families.
 Wald Park offers five baseball fields, a walking track, a Community Playground, as well as a skatepark.
 The park is open every day from 5 a.m. until 9:30 p.m.
 Pets are allowed, but must be kept on a leash.

 Byrd Park is a smaller local park, located next to Vestavia Hills Elementary East.
 It is a small area encircled by a walking path, and offers a picnic area and a playground for the children.

 McCallum Park is an open area park offering only pavilions, restrooms, and a walking track.
 There is a large open field often used for picnics and family or community events.
 The park opens at 6:00 a.m. every day and closes at sunset.
 Pets are welcome, but must remain on a leash.

 Liberty Park Sports Complex is located in the heart of Liberty Park behind the elementary and middle schools.
 It is home to nine softball fields, four youth fields and five adult fields.
 The complex also offers one football field and four natural grass soccer fields.
 The fields are the home to the local youth soccer club, Vestavia Hills Soccer Club.
 The fields open at daybreak and close at 9:30, except when events are going on.
 Pets are welcome.

 Sicard Hollow Athletic Complex is an extension of the Liberty Park Sports Complex and is located on the road that runs behind it.
 Sicard Hollow is a growing complex that currently consists of a turf football and lacrosse field that double as soccer fields and an additional two turf soccer fields.
 Restrooms, concessions, score towers, and bleachers are available.
 There are plans to expand the complex to include an amphitheater, water area, dog park, and walking trails.
 Starting in 2016, the field will be the home ground for the Birmingham Hammers soccer club.

 Cahaba Heights Athletic Fields are located directly behind Vestavia Hills Elementary, Cahaba Heights and is home to three youth baseball fields and one multipurpose field.

+Transportation

+Transit service in Vestavia Hills is provided by Birmingham-Jefferson County Transit Authority, which operates Max Transit bus service.